-\Note: NOFA Ranking Weight: Uses a number (the weight) between 1 and 3 to assess the importance of the funding priority, with 1 being of lower importance and 3 being of the highest importance.
+Note: NOFA Ranking Weight: Uses a number (the weight) between 1 and 3 to assess the importance of the funding priority, with 1 being of lower importance and 3 being of the highest importance.

-\\Note: 0.5% Interest Rate Reductions: While 12 interest rate reductions are available, interest rates can be reduced by a maximum of 2.0%, thereby reducing the interest rate to a minimum of 1%.
+Note: 0.5% Interest Rate Reductions: While 12 interest rate reductions are available, interest rates can be reduced by a maximum of 2.0%.
 Please see Attachment B for applicable standard loan terms and conditions.

-\\\Note: Between the two threshold requirements laid out in Section 3.7, if a project includes both family housing units and deeply affordable units in accordance with this section, the project may receive the interest rate reduction by meeting the second threshold requirement at a percentage of 10% instead of 15%.
+Note: Between the two threshold requirements laid out in Section 3.7, if a project includes both family housing units and deeply affordable units in accordance with this section, the project may receive the interest rate reduction by meeting the second threshold requirement at a percentage of 10% instead of 15%.

-\\\\Note: Sustainability Interest Rate Reduction: As per the RDA's Sustainable Development Policy, projects built to an Off-Site Net Zero standard are eligible for a 1% interest rate reduction and projects built to an On-Site Net Zero standard are eligible for a 2% interest rate reduction.
+Note: Sustainability Interest Rate Reduction: As per the RDA's Sustainable Development Policy, projects built to an Off-Site Net Zero standard are eligible for a 1% interest rate reduction and projects built to an On-Site Net Zero standard are eligible for a 2% interest rate reduction.